aryakjha/Data_Science_with_Python/README.md

 # Data_Science_with_Python
-codes and projects for data science
+codes and projects for data science online training at smvdu